alexDarcy/google-abook/README.md

 ## Usage

+Configure the project and build it :

+    ./configure && make

-Compile with a default Boost location :
+If Boost is not at a standard location :

-    make BOOST_DIR=
+    ./configure --with-boost=/home/myboost && make

 Convert your abook to google contacts with :